Rock Climbing Training: ARCing | Uphill Athlete

-ARC training is focused primarily on the forearm muscles.
-Although your upper arms, shoulders, back, core, and lower legs will also be getting trained, these aren’t typically the areas of limitation.
-The goal of ARC training is simple: to extend the time you can hold on and keep climbing.
+ARC training specifically targets the forearm muscles, a critical area for maintaining grip and preventing pump.
+Although this method also engages the upper arms, shoulders, back, core, and lower legs, these are not usually the limiting factors in climbing endurance.
+The primary goal of ARC training is to extend the amount of time you can hold onto the wall and keep climbing without tiring.

 If you’d like to know how to incorporate ARCing into a robust rock climbing training program, see the article: Training for Rock Climbing.